reidja/icestick/README.md

-# icestick
+Verilog modules for the FPGA icestick.

-Verilog modules for the FPGA icestick
+Expriment using an FPGA to output various colours to a VGA connected display.